-Data minimisation ensures that organisations collect and process only the personal data that is necessary to achieve their specific purpose.
-By limiting data collection and retention, businesses reduce the risk of data breaches and enhance compliance with privacy regulations.
+Data minimisation means that organisations collect and process only the personal data necessary to achieve their specific purpose.
+By restricting data retention and collection, businesses can reduce the risk of data breaches and strengthen compliance with privacy regulations.

 It is a core principle of data protection laws, such as UK GDPR and EU GDPR.